chairbender/overtone-music-theory/README.md

 music-theory
 ====================

-Music theory (specifically, based on Peter Westergaard's tonal theory) library for Overtone, to facilitate easily using musical structures and concepts to generate sounds.
+Music theory library for Overtone.
+The long-term goal is to provide libraries for interacting with all sorts of music theories, not just one.
+First milestone is Tonal Theory by Westergaard.
+Next will be interval vectors and set theory.